Samsung/tizen-docs/docs/application/native/getting-started/wearable-watch/first-app-watch.md

   - In the Tizen Studio menu, select **Project > Build Project**.
   - Press the **F10** key.

 You can have more than one build configuration.
 To see the current active configuration or change it, right-click the project in the **Project Explorer** view and select **Build Configurations > Set Active**.
 The default configuration is `Debug`.
-For more information, see [Building Applications](../process/building-app-n.md).
+For more information, see [Building Applications](../../tutorials/process/building-app.md).

 After you have built the application, run it.

+<a name="run"></a>
 ## Running Your Application

 You can run the application on the emulator or a real target device.